smartaquametering/smartPhotometer/README.md

 - Spectrophotometer
 - Filter photometer

-In spectrophotometers a monochromator (with prism or with grating) is used to obtain monochromatic light of one defined wavelength.
+In spectrophotometers a monochromator (with prism or with grating) is used to obtain monochromatic light of defined wavelengths.
 They can also be used to scan the spectrum of the absorbing substance.

 In filter photometers, optical filters are used to give the monochromatic light.

-Due to the evolution and availability of **various types of LEDs** it is easily possible **to obtain nearly monochromatic light with an specific wavelength range**, but without the need to setup an complex and sensitive monochromator or filter mechanismn.
+Due to the evolution and availability of **various types of LEDs** it is easily possible **to obtain nearly monochromatic light with specific wavelength ranges**, but without the need to setup an complex and sensitive monochromator or filter mechanismn.

 Reducing of complexity